Skip to content

 Current State

-• DB integration lane: local Supabase-backed retrieval, route, export, search, and policy tests are green via npm run test:db
+• DB integration lane: npm run db:types and npm run test:db are green as of 2026-04-20 on a Docker-capable machine, and local Supabase-backed retrieval, route, export, search, and policy tests remain healthy

 • Coverage: 72.13% statements / 78.85% branches / 83.20% functions / 72.13% lines from npm run test:coverage on 2026-04-03